LLM in International Economic Law

 - Making International Law (20 credits)

-This course will explore the complex and subtle art of international law-making, focusing on the Law of Treaties.
+This course explores the complex and subtle art of international law-making, focusing on the Law of Treaties.
 Attention will be given to the variable actors and multilateral processes that monitor, add to and adjudicate questions of international law.
-One of the core aims of the course is strengthening the student's understanding of how new rules are created and how existing rules develop along with the global community in the context of shared values.
-In exploring these issues, students will critically examine questions relating to rule development and coherence of the international system.
-Students will compare approaches across different types of international law and consider how variances feed into debates about fragmentation and enforcement.
-The class will complement the wider range of issues covered in Fundamental Issues in International Law. - Issues in Law and Sustainable Development (20 credits)
+You will compare approaches across different types of international law and consider how variances feed into debates about fragmentation and enforcement.
+The class will complement the wider range of issues covered in Fundamental Issues in International Law.

-You will have the option to take between 0 and 40 credits of courses from different subject areas offered by the Law School, depending on availability and with the express permission of the Programme Director.
-Depending on demand, space on courses outside the core courses may be limited.
+You will have the option to take between 0 and 40 credits of the following courses from different subject areas offered by the Law School, depending on availability and with the express permission of the Programme Director.

 Having successfully completed 120 credit points of courses within the LLM, you will be ready to move onto a single piece of independent and in-depth research.
 The 10,000 word dissertation allows you to focus on a preferred topic from within the field of international economic law, normally based on a subject you have studied in one of your courses during the programme.